nhocmt227/Finance-simulation/README.md

 # Trading simulation Project 🚀

-This is a trading simulation application that allows users to simulate simple trading logics using data from the [YAHOO API](https://developer.yahoo.com/api/).
+This is a trading simulation application that allows users to simulate simple trading logics using data from the [Alpha Vantage](https://www.alphavantage.co/).
 Whether you're testing your investment strategies or learning about market behavior, this tool provides a robust, interactive platform to explore the world of trading.

 ## Features ✨
-- **Real-time Data Integration:** Pulls live market data from Yahoo API to ensure your simulations are based on current market conditions.
+- **Real-time Data Integration:** Pulls live market data from `Alpha Vantage API` to ensure your simulations are based on current market conditions.
 - **Customizable Trading Strategies:** Allows users to implement and test various trading strategies with simple configuration.
 - **User-Friendly Dashboard:** An intuitive web interface to monitor portfolio performance, view historical analysis, and analyze trading outcomes.
 - **Simulated Transactions:** Execute virtual buy/sell orders to experience the dynamics of market trading without financial risk.